Erik Prince

-Erik Dean Prince (born June 6, 1969) is an American businessman, former U.S. Navy SEAL officer, and the founder of the private military company Blackwater.
-He served as Blackwater's CEO until 2009 and as its chairman until its sale to a group of investors in 2010.
-Prince heads the private equity firm Frontier Resource Group and served as chairman of the Hong Kong-listed Frontier Services Group until 2021.
-Prince is the son of engineer and businessman Edgar Prince, and the brother of former U.S. Secretary of Education Betsy DeVos.
+Erik Dean Prince (born June 6, 1969) is an American businessman, investor, author, and former U.S. Navy SEAL officer who is the founder of Blackwater.
+He was Blackwater's CEO until 2009 and as its chairman until its sale to a group of investors in 2010.
+Prince founded the private equity firm Frontier Resource Group in 2012 and was chairman of the Hong Kong-listed Frontier Services Group until 2021.
+Prince is the son of engineer and businessman Edgar Prince, and the brother of former U.S. secretary of education Betsy DeVos.

 Early life, education, and military service

 Prince was born on June 6, 1969, in Holland, Michigan, the son of Edgar D. Prince and his wife, Elsa (Zwiep), and the youngest of four children.
 He graduated from Holland Christian High School.
-Prince and his father toured the world together, visiting the Dachau concentration camp in Germany, divided Berlin, and the battlefields of Normandy.
+Prince and his father toured the world together, visiting the Dachau concentration camp, divided Berlin, and the battlefields of Normandy.
 According to his mother, these trips "made a big impression" on the young Prince.

-Prince was accepted into the United States Naval Academy and attended for three semesters before leaving, explaining that he loved the Navy but disliked the Academy.
+Prince was accepted into the United States Naval Academy and attended for three semesters before leaving, explaining that he loved the Navy but disliked the academy.
 He went on to receive his B.A. in economics from Hillsdale College in 1992.
 During his time at Hillsdale, he served as a volunteer firefighter and as a cold-water diver for the Hillsdale County Sheriff's Department.
 Prince eventually became an emergency medical technician.

 In 1990, Prince secured an internship in the White House under George H. W. Bush, but soon left to intern for California congressman Dana Rohrabacher, President Ronald Reagan's former speechwriter.
 Rohrabacher described Prince as "a bright, driven young man."
 At the age of 21, Prince volunteered to search for a mass grave in Nicaragua, to expose killings that had taken place under President Daniel Ortega and later said that he had found the mass grave.

 After college, Prince was commissioned as an officer in the United States Navy via Officer Candidate School in 1992.
-He went on to become a Navy SEAL and deployed with SEAL Team 8 to Haiti, the Middle East, and the Balkans.
+Prince then received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
+After six months of training, Prince graduated with BUD/S class 188 in 1993.
+Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia.
+He deployed with SEAL Team 8 to Haiti, the Middle East, and the Balkans.
 He credits the SEALs for being an outlet for his entrepreneurial spirit.
 In his autobiography he states that during the Yugoslav Wars in the early 1990s, he realized that there was a need for private training facilities for special operations.

-Prince ended his U.S. Navy service prematurely in 1995.
+Following his father's death in 1995, Prince ended his U.S. Navy service prematurely.
+A year later, Prince helped facilitate the sale of his father's auto parts company to Johnson Controls for US$1.35 billion.